danhorst/danhorst.com/content/rum/staple-varieties.md

  - rum
 ---

-You don't have to be a rum collector to cover the bases.
+_You don't have to be a rum collector to cover the basics._

 ## Bacardi Reserva Ocho (8-Year)